mui/toolpad/docs/data/toolpad/components/datagrid/datagrid.md

 {{"demo": "DataGrid_standard.js", "hideToolbar": true, "bg": "inline"}}

-### HideToolbar
+### `hideToolbar`

-This prop is used to show/hide the header toolbar from the data grid.
+This prop is used to show – or hide – the toolbar from the data grid.
+The following Data Grid is rendered along with the toolbar, by setting `hideToolbar` to `true`:

-{{"demo": "DataGrid_hidetoolbar.js", "hideToolbar": true, "bg": "inline"}}
+{{"demo": "DataGrid_hidetoolbar.js", "bg": "inline"}}

 ## Usage